 In the research, two groups did exactly the same number of bicep curls using heavy dumbbells.
 One of the groups for five days and the other for just one day.
-Those who did weight training more often saw their muscle strength increase by about 10 percent in four weeks.
+Those who did weight training more often saw their muscle strength increase by regarding 10 percent in four weeks.
 While the once-a-week group saw no strength gains, their muscle thickness increased by a third.

 The researchers recruited 36 student volunteers twentysomethings from Niigata University in Japan.
 They were divided into three groups and told to perform “bicep crunches” with their preferred arm.
-The arm resistance exercise consisted of lowering the heaviest dumbbell they could.
+The arm resistance exercise consisted of lowering the heaviest dumbbell they might.
 The participants were strapped into a special chair that measured the strength in each muscle used for the exercise.

 Study results